-The quantity of jacked pipe culvert, in feet (meters), will be the quantity shown on the contract documents, for each jacked pipe culvert to the nearest foot (0.1 m), but not including aprons.
+The quantity of jacked pipe culvert, in feet (meters), will be the measured length of culvert installed, excluding aprons, to the nearest foot (0.1 m).
 The quantity of jacked pipe culvert will be determined along the axis.

 The Contractor will be paid the contract unit price for jacked pipe culvert of the type and size specified per linear foot (meter).
 This payment shall be full compensation for materials, labor, and equipment necessary to complete the work.
 Culverts that consist of both jacked pipe culvert and conventionally placed pipe culvert will include separate bid items for each portion.